 From that point on, you’re in for the greatest adventures of your life.
 Only the most self-aware and emotionally mature people are able to move forward with integrity.
 They’re open to all that life can offer because they, in turn, have much to give to life itself.

 You might also like:

 Every day you’re more human and more receptive to the things around you

 What does it mean to be more human?
 We grow and learn from their surroundings, but what makes us different from the rest of the animal kingdom, is our ability to experience emotions and love.

 - To be human is to be more sensitive to the realities of everyday life.

-- It’s to be able to listen to yourself and understand your needs, intuitively knowing how to strengthen bonds with others and show empathy…
+- It’s to be able to listen to yourself and understand your needs, intuitively knowing how to strengthen bonds with others and show empathy.

-- Acceptance doesn’t just mean being happy with your body or physical appearance.
+- Acceptance doesn’t mean just being happy with your body or physical appearance.